frankhenry/drupal-bootstrap-sass/README.md

 grunt deploy --target=dev
 ```

-At this point, you should be able to log in to the admin account and configure the site to use the custom theme and whatever modules you need.
+At this point, you should be able to log in to the admin account and configure the site to use the custom theme (`/admin/appearance`), place blocks (`/admin/structure/blocks`), and install additional modules (`/admin/modules`).

 If you want to add further modules to your installation, you can do so with `composer require ...`: